-Visual Arts – Artist in residence, Olivia Colja, joins the team to nurture those interested in art and creativity, along with special guests Ana and Rebecca
+Visual Arts – Artist in residence, Olivia Colja, returns to inspire and support those with an interest in art and creativity, along with special guests Ana and Rebecca

 The Telethon Holiday Makers Program

 Our Telethon Holiday Makers Program caters to kids and young adults on the spectrum between the ages of 5 -18 years of age, tailoring support to Low, Moderate and High Needs.
 This is a great introduction into our social groups and our holistic strengths-based approach.

 Our holiday program benefits families by providing: